Last Updated on

 In order to survive, we must understand what our survival priorities are.
 By that, I mean we need to know which things are necessary in order to survive and understand their relative importance to each other.
 If any of us are ever caught in a do-or-die survival situation and spend all our time on things which are not critical to our survival – well, the chances are we won’t survive.

 Take breathing, for example.
 If we are trapped underwater, without any air, whether or not we have any food isn’t our priority.
 We’re going to need to find some way of getting air long before we need to eat – even if we’re starving.
 So breathing is a higher priority than eating.
 This might seem obvious at first, but in real situations it may not be.
-For example, if you’re caught in some kind of end-of-the-world pandemic killer flu, would you be aware of the fact that getting your hands on a gas/chemical mask (to avoid getting the flu) is a higher priority than locating food or water?
-If the air you breathe compromised, then finding a way to ‘produce’ or ‘filter’ the air should be your first priority.
+For example, if you’re caught in some kind of end-of-the-world pandemic killer flu or viral outbreak, would you be aware of the fact that getting your hands on a gas/chemical mask (to avoid getting the flu) is a higher priority than locating food or water? (learn what other things you need to survive a pandemic here) If the air you breathe compromised, then finding a way to ‘produce’ or ‘filter’ the air should be your first priority.

 We can list the top survival priorities using what is known as the Rule of 3s.
 It says, you can live: